OfficeDev/office-scripts-docs/docs/resources/samples/automate-tasks-on-all-excel-files-in-folder.md

 # Run a script on all Excel files in a folder

-This project performs a set of automation tasks on all files situated in a folder on OneDrive for Business (can also be used on a SharePoint folder).
+This project performs a set of automation tasks on all files situated in a folder on OneDrive for Business.
+It could also be used on a SharePoint folder.
 It performs calculations on the Excel files, adds formatting, and inserts a comment that [@mentions](https://support.microsoft.com/office/90701709-5dc1-41c7-aa48-b01d4a46e8c7) a colleague.

 ## Office Scripts sample code: Add formatting and insert comment